 Referral requirements do not apply to Legacy Integrated Delivery System (IDS).
-Please reference our prior authorization section for details regarding prior authorization guidelines.
-When the services of a specialist are necessary, the primary care practitioner (PCP) requests a referral to a panel specialist through the Health Services department or managed care office.
-The referral coordinator issues approval or non approval for the referral and communicates the decision to the member, PCP, and specialist.
+Please see the prior authorization section for details regarding prior authorization guidelines.
+When the services of a specialist are necessary, the primary care provider (PCP) requests a referral to a panel specialist through the Health Services department or managed care office.
+The referral coordinator issues approval or nonapproval for the referral and communicates the decision to the member, PCP, and specialist.
 PacificSource requires the following information for processing referrals: